 We feel comfortable saying Hunter will struggle to produce 30 points as a Devil, this year and next season.

-To summarize, this trade is as business as they can get.
+To summarize, this military veterans is as business as they can get.
 Neither team necessarily needed the other player but they did need to move around the money involved.
 From a fantasy perspective, it is a third liner for a fourth liner with neither player coming as a safe bet.
 Stay away from both unless either get an unlikely bump to a top line since their only relevance comes in deeper leagues.
 Otherwise, take advantage of the players who gain a spot from Rolston’s departure.

 We hope you enjoyed our latest as much as we enjoyed writing it.
 If there are glaring omissions let your voice be heard in the comments.
 Regardless, make sure to take all of the advice in and continue to check our renowned starting goalies section, which is updated all day until game time and follow us on Twitter @DailyFaceoff